 Did you know that human activity has damaged areas in the protective ozone layer?
 In 1987, all countries adopted the Montreal Protocol, which was a global reduction of manmade chemicals that reacted with ozone.
 The Montreal Protocol is arguably the most successful international treaty today.
 Even with a great reduction in ozone depletion, it is still a planetary issue – as low-level ozone depletion is on the rise.

 Layers of Protection:

 The atmosphere of the earth is composed of several layers.
 Humans reside in the troposphere, which reaches 6 miles in altitude.
 Within this layer, ground-level ozone can form through chemical reactions between local air pollutants such as nitrous oxides, volatile organic compounds and sunlight.
 Next is the stratosphere, reaching from 6 to 31 miles.
 This area holds the most atmospheric ozone; typically between 9-15 miles in altitude.
 The ozone layer in the stratosphere absorbs a portion of the radiation from the sun, preventing it from reaching the planet’s surface.
-Ozone in the stratosphere plays a very different role to that in the layer below.
+Ozone in the stratosphere plays a very different role than in the layer below.
 The next layer is the ozone layer, which plays a crucial role in absorbing potentially dangerous ultraviolet UV-B radiation from the sun.
 The ozone layer typically absorbs 97-99% of incoming UV-B radiation, making this layer critical to protect.
 Let’s take a look at the current facts on the ozone layer.

 - The ozone “hole” which was discovered over Antarctica was over 11 million square miles.

 - The culprits in the 1980s were CFCs (chlorofluorocarbons) and HCFCs (hydro-chlorofluorocarbons) which are greenhouse gases.
 CFCs were being used in refrigerants and cooling units, fire extinguishers and aerosols.

 - It takes decades to cleanse CFCs and other ozone-depleting substances from the atmosphere; so even after the Montreal Protocol went into effect, their concentrations did not peak until around 1998, and are still high.

 - Although ozone concentrations were shown to still be increasing in the upper stratosphere, they were still declining in the lower stratosphere.